-Eighteen-year-olds in Alabama soon could train for a career as a tractor-trailer driver under legislation on the governor’s desk.
+Starting Feb.
+7, 2020, 18-year-olds in Alabama could train for a career as a tractor-trailer driver, under one of the state’s newest laws.

-HB479 by Rep. Dexter Grimsley, D-Newville, allows those between age 18 and 21 to seek a Class A commercial driver’s license to operate tractor-trailer or tank vehicles inside the state lines if the loads are not hazardous or oversized.
-Wednesday, the bill cleared the Senate on a 24-0 vote.
-The House passed it earlier 96-1.
-If the governor signs it, the new law would be effective Feb.
-7, 2020.
-The Senate companion bill was SB318 by Sen. Donnie Chesteen, R-Geneva.
+Act No. 2019 – 249 by Rep. Dexter Grimsley, D-Newville, and Sen. Donnie Chesteen, R-Geneva, allows those between age 18 and 21 to seek a Class A commercial driver’s license to operate tractor-trailer or tank vehicles inside the state lines if the loads are not hazardous or oversized.

 The new drivers must meet training and testing guidelines set forth by the Federal Motor Carrier Safety Administration and the Alabama Law Enforcement Agency.
 Under current state law, drivers must wait until they are 21 in Alabama to seek such a license.
-Forty-eight states allow 18-year-olds to have commercial driver’s licenses restricted for use within the state.
+Once this law is effective, Alabama will become the 49th state to allow 18-year-olds to have commercial driver’s licenses restricted for use within the state.

-Many potential truck drivers in Alabama are lost to other industries by the time they reach the age of 21, contends a coalition of business groups that supported this legislation, including the Alabama Retail Association.
-This legislation will allow Alabama retailers that rely on trucks to move goods to better compete with surrounding states that do not have the same age restrictions.
+Many potential truck drivers in Alabama were being lost to other industries by the time they reached the age of 21, contended a coalition of business groups that supported this legislation, including the Alabama Retail Association.
+This new law will allow Alabama retailers that rely on trucks to move goods to better compete with surrounding states that do not have the same age restrictions.

 The DRIVE-Safe Act – HR1374 / S569 – would create an apprenticeship program for under-21 drivers to be able to drive commercial vehicles across state lines.
 Alabama U.S. Reps.
 Mike Rogers, Mo Brooks and Bradley Byrne are co-sponsors of the House bill, which has been assigned to the Highways and Transit Subcommittee of the U.S. House Transportation and Infrastructure Committee.